Jira Service Management to Jira Software

 Conclusion

 The Exalate app provides a wide range of possibilities and keeps its flexibility at all times.
 You can define in the Sync Rules which data gets synced and which remains unsynced.
-With the Exalate distributed architecture, your configuration will not affect the other side.
+With the Exalate distributed architecture, your configuration is not affect the other side.
 It gives autonomy to you and your partner.

 Exalate uses its own transactional synchronization engine, meaning that every issue event is transformed into an outgoing or incoming sync event and is synced in the same order as it was performed in the original issue.
 The possibility to pause and resume any ongoing synchronization allows controlling all the data flow between instances.